AntonioFeijaoUK/www-antoniofeijao-com/docs/_posts/2018/2018-11-09-block-advertising-using-hosts-file.md

 Blocking advertising and pops using hosts file

-Full script file on github [block-ads-v3.sh](https://github.com/AntonioFeijaoUK/www.antoniocloud.com/blob/master/docs/linux/block-ads-v3.sh)
+Full script code file on github [block-ads.sh](https://github.com/AntonioFeijaoUK/linux-scripts/blob/master/block-ads/block-ads.sh)

 !!! note
     Remember, do not execute or run what you do not understand, use at your own risk!